 Students are expected to complete degree requirements in a timely manner.
 Normally 15 to 16 credits per semester at the undergraduate level are necessary to accomplish these expectations.

-Colorado Department of Higher Education requires that all developmental/remedial coursework be taken within the first 30 credit hours of enrollment.
+Colorado Department of Higher Education requires that all developmental coursework be taken within the first 30 credit hours of enrollment:

 Evaluation of Degree Requirements

 Students are responsible for the fulfillment of graduation requirements.
 Academic advising is available to students who are undecided about their academic major.
 Students will need to work closely with their academic advisor after a major/minor has been declared.
 Some students will need more than one advisor, particularly students seeking teacher licensure, or seeking to complete multiple majors/minors.

 Final exams must be taken during the time scheduled in the final exam schedule.
 Students requesting alternative exam schedules due to conflicts with evening classes should consult with their instructor(s).
 Students with genuine and demonstrable family crises or medical emergencies that require an alternative schedule should consult the relevant School Director.
 For more details regarding final exam scheduling and expectations for how exam time should be used see the relevant policy: